projectchrono/chrono-unity/README.md

 ## Documentation

-For detailed information on how to use ChronoUnity, please refer to the following resources:
+For additional information on how to use ChronoUnity, please refer to the following resources:

 - **Project Chrono Documentation:** [Project Chrono](https://projectchrono.org/)
 - **SWIG Documentation:** [SWIG](http://www.swig.org/)